mylette/vim-gym/README.rst

 where you were a second ago, simply use ``CTRL-6``!
-If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (this one is easy to overuse, don't be Hulk - don't smash).
+If you are good at keeping track of the jumps you made don't forget to use ``CRTL-o`` and ``CRTL-i``, this will bring you home in a blink of an eye (this one is easy to overuse, but don't be Hulk - don't smash).

 Still not impressed?
 Here is a real case scenario.
 You are editing your notes from the previous month and you have 20+ files opened in your Vim